jgherruzo/JGH_GrocyAssistant/README.md

 #### 2.1.6 Buy

+This feature helps you add items to the inventory from the shop:

+/b_itemxunitsxprizexshopxdate

+item id and units you buy are mandatory, while the other are just an option.
+If you dont specify, 0 cost and no due date will be specified.

+#### 2.1.7 Shopping list

+This feature helps you to check your shopping list each time you want.

+/get_l

+Once you send the command, Grocy assistant check all items below the minimum level you define and add it to the shopping list.
+Then it show to you.

+## 3. Analysis

 IMPORTANTE añadir Generico en la lista de tiendas y lanzar el inject antes de usar el grocy assistant